On this page

-If you are now, or even have been, an employee and can’t remember ever choosing a superannuation fund, chances are you have retirement savings sitting in one or more MySuper accounts.
+If you are now, or ever have been, an employee and can’t remember choosing a superannuation fund, chances are you have retirement savings sitting in one or more MySuper accounts.

-As we’re talking about 9.5% of your income and possibly hundreds of thousands of dollars by the time you retire, it’s worth following the money trail to see how your MySuper fund works and how it compares with other funds in the market.
+As we’re talking about more than 10% of your income and possibly hundreds of thousands of dollars by the time you retire, it’s worth following the money trail to see how your MySuper fund works and how it compares with other funds in the market.

 Being in an underperforming MySuper product can leave a typical new workforce entrant $375,000 or 36% worse off by retirement, according to the Productivity Commission, and that’s not the outcome you want.

 If you are a member of a MySuper fund, you’re not alone.
 As at September 2022, approximately 27% of all super assets (or $887 billion) was invested across almost 14 million member accounts.
 This is close to 60% of all super accounts.
 At the same time, the number of MySuper products is falling.
 There were 69 MySuper funds in June 2022, down from 75 the previous year and 103 four years earlier, as small underperforming funds either merged with bigger funds or exited the industry.

 What are MySuper funds?

 MySuper funds act as a default account for people who don’t choose their own super fund when they start a new job.
 They are designed to be: